This post may contain affiliate links. For more information, please see our affiliate policy.

 How long do you cook turkey meatballs?

 The length of time varies based on the size of the meatball and cooking method.
-Just keep in mind turkey is poultry, so cook until the internal temperature reaches 160 degrees on an instant read thermometer.
-The carry-over cooking will bring it up to the required 165 degrees.
+Just keep in mind turkey is poultry, so cook until the internal temperature reaches 165 degrees on an instant-read thermometer.

 How do you keep the meatballs from falling apart?